 3. Tell us something about your musical influences…

 The Beatles, Tom Jobim, Chico Buarque, Jorge Ben, Gilberto Gil, Caetano Veloso, Os Paralamas do Sucesso, samba, baião, frevos, cirandas, maracatus and folk music from all over the world!

 4. Musically, what were your experiences of your time studying and living in both Finland and Ghana?

 Very intense and renovating.
 To experience very different cultures and other types of music makes you live, see and understand your own culture and your own music in new and intriguing ways.
 I recommend it to everybody.

-5. How do you find Valencia as a place to live in general?
+5. How did you find Valencia as a place to live in general?

 It’s a very welcoming city and relaxing too, the people are very friendly and the climate is perfect with many days of sunshine!
-I’m very happy here.
+I was very happy in Valencia.

 6. Can you take us through each track of your latest album, ‘Amaralina’?